Emran-Mohammed/Emran-Mohammed/README.md

 # Hi there, I'm Emran Mohammed 👋

 ## 🎓 About Me
-I'm a software engineering student at Addis Ababa Science and Technology University with a strong interest in building scalable software solutions and exploring innovative technology.
+Enthusiastic Software Engineering student at Addis Ababa Science and Technology University, passionate about developing digital solutions to real-world problems and exploring innovative technologies.
+Guided by the principle of 'Engineering for Humanity,' I strive to create impactful and sustainable advancements.

 ## 🛠 Skills & Technologies
 - **Languages**: Python, C++,
-- **Framework**: Bootstrap
+- **Framework**: Flask
-- **Areas of Interest**: Software architecture, web development, and AI/ML
+- **Areas of Interest**: Data Science and Algorithm, web development, and AI/ML

 ## 🌱 Current Focus